-Name of Project Developer/ Applicant Engineer I hereby sta ate the following: 1.
-Observation was performed substantially to at least the basic minimum construction observation intervals established by the Highway District.
-2. Construction practices and materials observed were in compliance with the approved plans and specifications.
-3. Construction was performed substantially to the lines and grades shown on the approved plans or as approved by the Highway District.
-4. Based on tests performed, the asphalt pavement meets the Highway District's Standards.
-5. A Record Drawing has been submitted to the Highway District.
-6. A copy of the construction diary has been submitted to the Highway District. above items, which cannot be fully satisfied, shall be explained on a separate per and attached hereto.
-Attachments: yes no Signature o of Engineer Date SEAL OF E ENGINEER
+I hereby state the following:

+- 1. Observation was performed substantially to at least the basic minimum construction observation intervals established by the Highway District. - 2.
+Construction practices and materials observed were in compliance with the approved plans and specifications. - 3.
+Construction was performed substantially to the lines and grades shown on the approved plans or as approved by the Highway District. - 4.
+Based on tests performed, the asphalt pavement meets the Highway District's Standards. - 5.
+A Record Drawing has been submitted to the Highway District. - 6.
+A copy of the construction diary has been submitted to the Highway District.

+Any of the above items, which cannot be fully satisfied, shall be explained on a separate sheet of paper and attached hereto.

+Attachments: yes no

+Signature of Engineer